-Grader: This is a master’s or postbaccalaureate student serving in a non-student facing course support role for a course.
-Graders are expected to work up to an average of 8 hours per week.
+Grader: This is a PhD, master’s, or postbaccalaureate student serving in a non-student facing course support role for a course.
+Graders are not union-eligible positions and are expected to work up to an average of 8 hours per week.

 Programs and departments assign TA, CA, and Grader positions as they are available each semester.
 If you’re interested in teaching opportunities within a program or department, please contact your Director of Graduate Studies and/or the Chair of the Department/Program.